ahmedsaad123456/SSIS_DataIntegration/README.md

       3- "Sort Date and ID" : sort the data of the "EmployeeAttendance_in Source" based on the date and ID

-      4- "Sort Date and ID" : sort the data of the "EmployeeAttendance_in Source" based on the date and ID
+      4- "Sort Date and ID" : sort the data of the "EmployeeAttendance_out Source" based on the date and ID

       5- "Merge Join" : Merge with Full outer join of the two sources based on hte date and ID to keep the null value